gussae/CoreOneReact/README.md

 1. The sensor component is developed with the AWS IoT Device SDK for Javascript.
 The sensors are registered as _Things_ in IoT Core and publish random values to the Cloud on a configurable frequency.
 Metadata about each sensor, such as its geolocation, is stored in a _Thing Shadow_.

-2. A rule in IoT Core subscribes to the message topic and forwards the JSON payload to a Lambda function and an IoT Analytic.
+2. A rule in IoT Core subscribes to the message topic and forwards the JSON payload to a Lambda function and the IoT Analytics pipeline.

 3. The Node js Lambda function executes a GraphQL mutatation in AppSync.
 The mutation saves the latest value for the sensor in DynamoDB and broadcasts the latest value in real-time to the web dashboard.
 The Lambda function uses an IAM role and policy to obtain permissions to interact with AppSync.

 4. The React web dashboard application is written in Typescript and subscribes to the AppSync sensor subscriptions.
 When new  values are received, the map on the screen is updated in real-time to reflect the new sensor values.
 The application uses Cognito to authenticate users and allow them to perform the AppSync subscription.

+5. The Quicksight dashboard generates charts / reports for Business Intelligence functions using data from the IoT Analytics timeseries optimised datastore.

 ## Getting Started